Eric Dickerson: Indianapolis Colts

 In 1988, Dickerson, with 1,659 yards rushing, became the first Colt to lead the league in rushing since Alan Ameche in 1955.
 This would mark the apogee of Dickerson's career with the Colts (although he would gain 1,311 yards rushing in 1989).
 Also, 1989 was the year that he passed the 10,000-yard mark, becoming the fastest player ever to do so (91 games), accomplishing the feat faster than greats like Jim Brown (98 games), Barry Sanders (103 games), Emmitt Smith (106 games), and LaDainian Tomlinson (106 games).
 By 1989, he had set a new NFL record with seven straight seasons of more than 1,000 yards rushing, and led the league for four of those seasons.
 With the retirement of Tony Dorsett at the end of 1988, he became the leader among active players in career rushing yards, a position he occupied until his own retirement in 1993.

-However, injuries, further contract disputes, and suspensions clouded his final two seasons with the Colts.
-Dickerson, at 29, was the highest-paid running back in the NFL, receiving an annual reported salary of $1.4 million.
-Following prolonged contract disputes, the Colts placed him on the inactive list before the start of the 1990 season where he stayed for 7 weeks and lost more than $600,000 in salary.
-In his sixth game back from suspension, he rushed for 143 yards against the Bengals on 22 carries—this effort lifted him past Jim Brown to third place on the NFL career rushing list behind Walter Payton and Tony Dorsett.
+However, injuries, further contract disputes, and suspensions clouded Dickerson's final two seasons with the Colts.
+At age 29, he was the highest-paid running back in the NFL, receiving an annual reported salary of $1.4 million.
+Following prolonged contract disputes, the Colts placed Dickerson on the inactive list before the start of the 1990 season, where he stayed for seven weeks and lost more than $600,000 in salary.
+In his sixth game back from suspension, Dickerson rushed for 143 yards against the Bengals on 22 carries—this effort lifted him past Jim Brown to third place on the NFL career rushing list behind Walter Payton and Tony Dorsett.
 He was again suspended in November 1991, and amidst injuries and age, managed to run for only 536 yards that season.
 The Colts finished the year bottoming out with a 1–15 record.